huntersman/kthena/docs/kthena/docs/user-guide/multi-node-inference.md

 ### Getting Started

-Deploy llama LLM inference engine as below.
+Deploy the Llama LLM inference engine as shown below.
 The tensor parallel size is 8 and the pipeline parallel size is 2.

 ```yaml showLineNumbers
 apiVersion: workload.serving.volcano.sh/v1alpha1